broadinstitute/warp/website/docs/Pipelines/Imputation_Pipeline/README.md

 ### Imputation reference panel

-The reference panel files required for the Imputation workflow will soon be hosted in a public Google Bucket.
+The Imputation workflow's reference panel files is hosted in a public Google Bucket.
 See the [example input configuration](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/arrays/imputation/example_inputs.json) for the current reference panel files.

+#### Generation of the modified 10000 Genomes reference
+Initial tests of both the Imputation and Polygenic Risk Score pipelines revealed that disease risk scores were lower when computed from imputed array data as opposed to whole-genome sequencing data, possibly because of incorrectly genotyped sites in the 1000 Genomes (1000G) reference (you can view the 1000G VCFs [here](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)).
+As a result, the 1000G reference files were modified for the Imputation pipeline.
+To remove the candidate "bad" sites from the 1000G reference panel, allele frequencies were compared between it and the GnomadV2 references.

+To make this comparison, the Broad Methods team first ran the [BuildAFComparisonTable workflow](https://github.com/broadinstitute/warp/tree/develop/scripts/BuildAFComparisonTable.wdl) to create a table of the allele frequencies for both references.
+Then, they applied the [FilterAFComparisonTable workflow](https://github.com/broadinstitute/warp/tree/develop/scripts/FilterAFComparisonTable.wdl) to compare the observed number of alleles in 1000G to the expected number of alleles set by the GnomadV2 reference using a two-sided binomial p-value.
+If both p-values were less than 1e-10, then the site was flagged as "bad."
+Lastly, they used the [RemoveBadSitesById workflow](https://github.com/broadinstitute/warp/tree/develop/scripts/RemoveBadSitesById.wdl) to remove the "bad" sites.

+For questions regarding reference generation, email [Chris Kachullis](mailto:).

 :::tip X-chromosome not imputed
 Currently, the pipeline does not perform imputation on the X-chromosome and no reference panels are needed for the X-chromosome.
 Any sites identified on the X-chromosome after array analysis are merged back into the VCF after the imputation steps.
 :::

-### Generation of the modified 10000 Genomes reference
-Initial tests of the Imputation and Polygenic Risk Score pipelines revealed that disease risk scores were lower when computed from imputed array data as opposed to whole-genome sequencing data, possibly because of incorrectly genotyped sites in the 1000 Genomes (1000G) reference.
-As a result, the 1000G reference file was modified for the Imputation pipeline.
-To remove these candidate "bad" sites, allele frequencies were compared between the 1000G and GnomadV2 references.

-First, the CBuildAFComparisonTable workflow created a table of the allele frequencies for both references.
-Then, the FilterAFComparisonTable workflow compared the observed number of alleles in 1000G to the expected number of alleles set by the GnomadV2 reference using a two-sided binomial p-value.
-If both p-values were less than 1e-10, then the site was flagged as "bad."
-The "bad" sites were removed with the RemoveBadSitesById workflow.

-The modified reference is available in a public Google bucket:
-Each of the workflows are available in a public Terra workspace:

-For questions regarding reference generation, email [Chris Kachullis](mailto:).